Paul S. Veneklasen Research Foundation Board Of Directors

 Wayland Dong

-As Director of Applied Research, Wayland Dong, develops calculation and measurement methods, and maintains a high level of technical capability among the staff at Veneklasen Associates.
-He is an active member of the Acoustical Society of America (ASA) and the international acoustics research community, and has coauthored papers in the Journal of the ASA and given numerous presentations at ASA meetings and international conferences, as well as at other professional meetings and architectural and developer groups.
-Impact and airborne noise isolation in multifamily structures has been a longstanding research subject; other subjects include uncertainties in acoustical measurement methods, sampling and calculation methods for exterior façade analysis, and measurements of flanking noise transmission.
+As Director of Applied Research at Veneklasen Associates, Wayland Dong develops calculation and measurement methods and maintains a high level of technical capability among the staff.
+He is an active member of the Acoustical Society of America (ASA) and the international acoustics research community.
+He has coauthored papers in the Journal of the ASA and given numerous presentations at ASA meetings and international conferences, as well as at other professional meetings and architectural and developer groups.
+Impact and airborne noise isolation in multifamily structures has been his longstanding research subject.
+Other subjects include uncertainties in acoustical measurement methods, sampling, and calculation methods for exterior façade analysis, and measurements of flanking noise transmission.

 David Lubman